 By Arwa Lodhi

 We’ve all done it: bought a skin cream, used it for awhile, then stopped, realising it’s making us break out.
-Or maybe a new cosmetic, which looked great in the store, but once you try it at home, you realise that’s just not the right shad for you.
+Or maybe bought a new cosmetic, which looked great in the store.
+But once you try it at home, you realise that’s just not the right shade for you.
 Or maybe you’ve been gifted a perfume, which, after just one spray, you knew you’d never, ever wear.

 The site links people with unwanted toiletries and cosmetics to an interactive directory of community causes that need them most, such as food banks, shelters and charities.
 Donors can find full details of the local charities and social enterprises that need their help, and then donate at the most appropriate time and location.